Pareto's 80-20 Rule Theory

 - 80 percent of road traffic accidents are cause by 20 percent of drivers

 - 80 percent of a restaurant's turnover comes from 20 percent of its menu

-- 80 percent of your time spent on this website will be spent on 20 percent of this website
+- 80 percent of your time spent on this website will be spent on 20 percent of this website, etc.

-For example, consider an organisation which persists in directing its activities equally across its entire product range when perhaps 95% of its profits derive from just 10% of the products, and/or perhaps a mere 2% of its profits come from 60% of its product range.
+For example, consider an organisation that persists in directing its activities equally across its entire product range when perhaps 95% of its profits derive from just 10% of the products, and/or perhaps a mere 2% of its profits come from 60% of its product range.
 Imagine the wasted effort...
 Instead, by carrying out a quick simple 'Pareto analysis' and discovering these statistics, the decision-makers could see at a glance clearly where to direct their efforts, and probably too could see a whole lot of products that could be discontinued.
-The same effect can be seen in markets, services, product content, resources, etc; indeed any situation where an 'output:input' or 'effect:cause' relationship exists.
+The same effect can be seen in markets, services, product content, resources, etc; indeed any situation where an 'output: input' or 'effect: cause' relationship exists.

 There is no fixed process or method for using the Pareto theory.

 Here are some examples of different ways to use it.
 There are very many more.

 Salespeople and selling organisations usually approach potential customers with different offerings.
 These offerings probably have different rates of success.
 But typically sellers do not understand these variances and may use the different offerings in an arbitrary or random or instinctive way when Pareto's theory suggests that the use of these offerings can be optimised according to which offer produces the best results.

 Likelihood: 80% of your new customers result from 20% of your offerings.
 (It may not be exactly 80-20; it might be 70-20, or 90-15, or a similar big-small ratio.)